DomGambarini/first-milestone-project/README.md

 ## Deployment

+### Setting up GitHub pages:

+1. hello my name
+1. My name is john
+1. something random
+1. Any changes made and pushed to the main branch will automatically show up on the site.

+### Making changes to the website:

-### First you need to sign-up to GitHub and Code Anywhere.
+First you need to sign-up to GitHub and Code Anywhere.
 To do this please see below.

 #### Create a Code Anywhere account: